Two-photon amplitude interferometry for precision astrometry: Two-photon amplitude interferometry

 Figure~\ref{fig:interferometer_spread_detectors_wavefront} shows the basic arrangement: the two sources~1 and~2 are both observed from each of two stations, \textbf{L} and~\textbf{R}.
 For sources widely separated on the sky we can imagine this being done with four telescopes, as shown; while for sources very close together they could both be imaged in the same telescope system at one station, as long as they can be separated in the focal plane.
 The key requirement is that photons from Source~1 be channeled into single spatial modes~$a$ at station~\textbf{L} and~$e$ at station~\textbf{R}; while those from Source~2 are separately collected into the two single spatial modes $b$ and $f$ as shown.

 The photon modes~$a$ and~$b$ at station~\textbf{L} are then brought to the inputs of a symmetric beam splitter, with output modes labelled $c$ and $d$; and the same for input modes $e$ and $f$ split onto output modes $g$ and $h$ at station~\textbf{R}.
 The four outputs are then each viewed by a fast, single-photon sensitive detector.
-We imagine that the light in each output port is spectrographically divided into very small bins, with bandwidths on the order of~1~Ghz; each spectral bin then constitutes a separate experiment with four detectors.
+We imagine that the light in each output port is spectrographically divided into very small bins -- we imagine using bandwidths on the order of $\Delta\nu\sim$1~GHz wide, see Section~\ref{subsec:bright_star_example} below -- and each spectral bin then constitutes a separate experiment with four detectors.
 Note, for convenience we are ignoring polarization degrees of freedom, effectively assuming that only one mode in each channel is being used.

 The basic observational event will be the registration of two photons in the system close enough together in time and frequency to be in the same temporal mode, and so be indistinguishable (see Sections~\ref{subsec:field_theory_two-photon} and~\ref{subsec:bright_star_example} below).
 Then the pattern of coincidences between detectors at the two stations, which can be compared after the fact via some classical network transport, will reveal information about the sources' positions and extent.